 An article By Bryan ReadThis is a factual report which sets out the origin of the Sandford Principle as it relates to the other National Parks and the implications for the Broads Authority.
 It is not a policy document and therefore does not represent the views of the Broads Society.
-It is based on Bryan Read’s experience of working with other organisations and it is coincidental that he is President of the Broads Society.
+It is based on Bryan Read’s experience of working with other organisations and it is coincidental that he is a former President of the Broads Society.

 National Parks were founded in England and Wales following the passing of the National Parks and Access to the Countryside Act in 1949.
 The Parks were to have two statutory purposes which, by implication, would have equal weight in law and when making policy decisions.
 They were updated by the 1995 Environment Act and read as follows:-

 1)Conserving and enhancing the natural beauty, wildlife and cultural heritage

 2)Promoting opportunities for the understanding and enjoyment of the special qualities by the public

 Some conflicts arose when some of the members of National Park Authorities tended to give more emphasis to enjoyment by the public rather than the preservation of the environment.
 While the enjoyment by the public and by implication the livelihood of those living in the Parks are important, a primary reason for designation was to protect the very special character of the area and this was sometimes overlooked.

 A committee under Lord Sandford was set up to review the operation of the 1949 Act and to make recommendations for possible improvements both to the legislation and to the management of the Parks.